Limitations of emittance and source size measurement of laser-accelerated electron beams using the pepper-pot mask method: Abstract

 \section{Abstract}

-The pepper-pot method is a widely used technique originally proposed for measuring the emittance of space-charge-dominated electron beams from radio-frequency photoinjectors.
-With recent advances in producing high-brightness electron beams via laser wakefield acceleration (LWFA), the method has also been applied to evaluate emittance in this new regime~\cite{Shanks.2009, Sears.2010, Manahan.2014}.
-In this work, we explore the limitations of the method in inferring the emittance and beam waist of LWFA electron beams, showing that the technique becomes inaccurate for small emittance values.
+The pepper-pot method is a widely used technique, originally proposed for measuring the emittance of space-charge-dominated electron beams from radio-frequency photoinjectors.
+With recent advances in producing high-brightness electron beams via laser wakefield acceleration (LWFA), the method has also been applied to evaluate emittance in this new regime.
+Here, the limitations of this method for measuring the emittance of LWFA electron beams are investigated, particularly in parameter regimes where the true beam emittance is overestimated.
+Conducting an experiment at the JETi200 laser system, we measured an upper bound for the geometric beam emittance of $(26.2\pm7.3)$~\si{\um\mrad} using the pepper-pot method.
+This result is consistent with GEANT4 Monte Carlo simulation of the pepper-pot diagnostic, with an input beam-emittance parameter that matches both PIC simulations of the laser-plasma accelerator and an independent measurement using the transient optical grating method.